- To inform clinicians about the role of genetic variants as risk factors for kidney diseases.

 Implications for genomics and kidney diseases.
 DMD, drug metabolism and disposition.

-Data are emerging that implicate ...
+Data are emerging that implicate a role for genetic polymorphisms ...